Wyshteria/Corewar/README.md

-# Corewar
+# Core War

-**[42]** group project in C - assembler and virtual machine of Corewar game (in 42's style)
+**[42]** group project in C - assembler and virtual machine of CoreWar game (in 42's style)

-The assignment is to create an assembler, a virtual machine and a simple champion for Corewar game.
+The assignment is to create an assembler, a virtual machine and a simple champion for CoreWar game.

 ## What is ?
-[According to (Pracner D., Tomašev N., Radovanović M., Ivanović M. 2007)] CoreWar is a computer simulation where two programs written inan assembly language called redcode compete in a virtual memory array.
-Theseprograms are referred to aswarriors
+[According to (Pracner D., Tomašev N., Radovanović M., Ivanović M. 2007)](https://page-one.springer.com/pdf/preview/10.1007/978-3-540-73499-4_51#page=1) CoreWar is a computer simulation where two programs written in an assembly language called redcode compete in a virtual memory array.
+These programs are referred to as warriors
-[According to (Pracner D., Tomašev N., Radovanović M., Ivanović M. 2007)]: https://page-one.springer.com/pdf/preview/10.1007/978-3-540-73499-4_51#page=1

-It's a battle royale of champions.
 The objective of the game is to be the last champion that is alive in the arena.
 A champion has a set of instructions that will run when the game start.
 The champion file is .s type.
 ```bash
 .name "player1"